The amount of repetitions that can be performed at a specific percentage of 1 repetition maximum (1RM) is highly individual (

 In summary, well-trained males gauged intraset RPE more accurately closer to failure at 70% of 1RM in the squat.
 However, the total repetitions per set significantly impacted the accuracy of intraset RIR prediction, in that when greater repetitions were performed, less accurate RIR predictions were made at all called RPEs (5 and 7 RPEs).
 Ultimately, our results suggest that well-trained individuals can predict RIR accurately during low-repetition sets and that accuracy improves closer to failure.

 ).
 For example, 4 sets of 10 repetitions at 6–8 RPE could be programmed for the back squat instead of prescribing 10 repetitions at 70% of 1RM.
 By using RPE, coaches and athletes could ensure that athletes are performing effective repetitions (i.e., ≥5RPE per set) but are not reaching failure consistently.
-Importantly, training to failure has shown diminished performance for 48 hours (16) and is associated with longer recovery even when directly compared with volume-equated nonfailure training (14).
+Importantly, training to failure has shown diminished performance for 48 hours ( 11 ) and is associated with longer recovery even when directly compared with volume-equated nonfailure training ( 16 ).
 Importantly, failure training is not required to optimize 14 strength and hypertrophy ( ) and because failure training elongates recovery, it could decrease training frequency and subsequent training volume limiting long-term adaptations.
 Although measuring barbell velocity might be more accurate to predict RIR than the RPE scale ( 5 ), not all coaches and athletes have access to valid and reliable velocity tools, whereas the RIR-based RPE scale can be used by anyone.
 Therefore, because velocity measurements are not feasible for everyone, the RIR-based RPE scale provides a viable alternative for intraset RIR prediction, especially in well-trained individuals during low-repetition sets.
 6

 Furthermore, athletes can view their load-repetition and RPE relationships from previous training sessions to guide their current and future sessions.
 Thus, it is possible that in practice, RIR prediction may be even more accurate than is represented in this acute laboratory study.
 Finally, RIR-based RPE could also be used to gauge progress overtime in lieu of always performing RM testing to mitigate

 The authors acknowledge the subjects for their time and effort.
 M.C.
 Zourdos and E.R.
 Helms would like to disclose that they are writers within the fitness industry.
 No other authors have any potential conflict of interest.